 But what exactly is this blockchain thing?
 What’s the point of Bitcoin?
 Do you need to start learning how to buy cryptocurrency in a going-cashless society?
 Or is this all one big fad that will be old news next year?
 Based on the things we mentioned above, California has some big-name supporters of this technology, so we wonder. . . . will it be a blink-and-it’s-gone version of Friendster or MySpace, or will it stick around, for better or for worse, like Facebook and Instagram?

-Join us at Ruhstaller in downtown Sacramento for an easy-to-follow discussion about this tech trend that California is playing a big role in shaping.
+We asked a few blockchain/cryptocurrency experts to join us at Ruhstaller in downtown Sacramento for an easy-to-follow discussion about this tech trend that California is playing a big role in shaping.

 * Ally Medina, director of the Blockchain Advocacy Coalition (and current Mayor of Emeryville)